kilianpaquier/go-builder-generator/README.md

   go-builder-generator upgrade [flags]

 Flags:
-      --dest string    destination directory where go-builder-generator will be upgraded / installed -h, --help           help for upgrade
+      --dest string    destination directory where go-builder-generator will be upgraded / installed (by default "${HOME}/.local/bin")
+  -h, --help           help for upgrade
       --major string   which major version to upgrade / install (must be of the form "v1", "v2", etc.) - mutually exclusive with --minor option
       --minor string   which minor version to upgrade / install (must be of the form "v1.5", "v2.4", etc.) - mutually exclusive with --major option